The Development Plan sets out a vision of how communities will develop in the future.

-Landowners and/or developers are encouraged to contact the Local Development Plan team when they have further information on the delivery of their site so we can reflect this in the live action programme database and map.
+Landowners and/or developers are encouraged to contact the Local Development Plan team when they have further information on the delivery of their site so we can reflect this in the live action programme map.
 Updated information on sites can be provided at any time.

 Should you have any queries regarding any of the information contained within the live action programme map or if you are a developer or landowner looking to discuss any aspect of your site, including providing updated information relating to site delivery then email firstname.lastname@example.org.